farrelbima/guava_crystal/README.md

-# Crystal Guava Fruit Quality Detection Using CNN and ESP32-CAM
+# Crystal Guava Fruit Quality Detection Using CNN

 This project demonstrates a real-time guava crystal fruit quality detection using the Convolution Neural Networks (CNN).
 The model will be deployed to ESP32-CAM with the help of Edge Impulse.